Oofles/ad-attack-defend-workshop/2_enumeration/1_common_enumeration/README.md

     -a----          8/6/2023   7:15 PM          22986 20230806191536_users.json
     ```
     - Your output will have timestamps specific to when you ran SharpHound.

-    **Begin review of these files in Notepad while Ryan shows you what you can do in Bloodhound up on the projector.**

 **Congrats!
 You have now enumerated the environment via BloodHound!**

 Normally the TA would not expand the archive within the environment.
 Rather, they would simply copy the results archive out via RDP or another method, then import into BloodHound for review.

-Your instructor will now show you some analysis of this data set in Bloodhound.